 Keywords – keywords are the words someone types into a search engine to get to your website.
 You don’t want to overstuff these keywords but definitely include them where they organically flow into the sentences of your post.
 Google is very smart, so they will know if you are overstuffing keywords or if your content isn’t covering the indicated keywords.
 And once you get on Google’s blacklist, it’s pretty hard to recover from so the best thing is just don’t do it in the 1st place.

 Word Count – believe it or not, this is a factor in SEO ranking.
-We’ve heard minimums of 500-2500 words, but we believe this depends on your website.
-For example, a food recipe website like ours would probably be around 500 words whereas a travel website would probably require something on the higher end of 2500 words.
-So next time you are wondering why a food website always has so much wording before actually providing the recipe, you will know that they are just trying to cover the minimal word count so that it’s SEO ranked and their recipe will show up in the first place.
+We’ve heard minimums of 300-2500 words, but we believe this depends on your website.
+For example, a food recipe website like ours would probably be around 300 words whereas a travel website would probably require something on the higher end of 2500 words.
+So next time you’re wondering why a food website always has so much wording before actually providing the recipe, you’ll know that they’re just trying to cover the minimal word count so that it’s SEO ranked and their recipe will show up in the first place.
 Funny, isn’t it?

 A picture is worth a thousand words and that cannot be more true for websites!
 Like we touched upon in Step 3, every website is going to use images.
 The reasons are 1) images can illustrate complicated concepts simply 2) images can provide a better user experience 3) images in itself are great content!
 So make sure to include some images to break up the blocks of text in your posts!

-Now go ahead and start writing away while keeping all the SEO points we discussed in the back of your mind!
+Now go ahead and start writing a post for SEO score in mind and keep all the SEO points we discussed in the back of your mind!
 In the next Step 5, we will elaborate how to take great pictures that will supplement your website’s awesome content!